dustmop/rasterjs/docs.md

 `returns` a polygon

-### oscil(period, fracOffset, click)
+### oscil({period, begin, amp, click})

-Produce an oscilating value that varies between 0.0 and 1.0 in a sinusoidal motion.
+Produce an oscilating wave value that varies between 0.0 and 1.0 in a sinusoidal motion.
+Parameters to `oscil` must be named parameters only, positional parameters are not allowed.

+`period`: The period of the motion, in clicks.
+Larger means a slower motion.
+Default is 60

+`begin`: How far into the motion to begin, as a fraction between 0.0 and 1.0.
+Default is 0.0

+`amp`: Amplitude of the motion, representing the distance from valley to peak.
+Default 1.0

+`click`: Parameter used as input.
+Default is `ra.timeClick`

 ### on(eventName, callback)